 You can also try a service like Truebill or Trim – these are apps that find and cancel services for you.
 They can also negotiate for lower rates on cable and telecom services, and both have budgeting functions.

 Learn more about these apps in Truebill Review 2020 | Save Money with Less Effort and Trim App Review 2020 | An Easy Way to Save Money on Bills.

 I want you to do something right now.

-Open a new tab on your browser, type “free things to do in [name of your city],” and you will immediately have a list of things to try.
+Open a new tab on your browser and type “free things to do in [name of your city].”
+I promise that you will immediately get a list of options.
+You can find things like:

 20. Say “no” to your friends

 This might sound like a weird one, but hear me out.

 When I was paying off my student loans, one of the hardest things I had to do was to start saying no to my friends.
 I was invited out for pub crawls, basketball games, happy hours, charity events, etc. But I couldn’t go commit to all of those things and pay off my debt.

 I hated saying no to my friends, but I was honest about my goals, offered up free alternatives, and they understood.

 You don’t need to say no to everything, but understand the limitations of your budget and consider saving up for these kinds of expenses with a sinking fund.
 Sinking funds are a strategic way to save for irregular expenses, annual ones, or saving up to make big purchases.